KiarieLinus/MediBook/Health Records Management System/medbook-dev-backend/README.md

 ## Database seeding

-**Populate the database with seed data with relationships which includes patients with associated genders and services.
+**Populate the database with seed data for patients, genders and services.
 This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**

 Open the [seeders](https://github.com/KiarieLinus/MediBook/tree/main/Health%20Records%20Management%20System/medbook-dev-backend/database/seeders) and set the property values as per your requirement